alessandrobigiotti/Keras_MLP-GRU_Regressor/README.md

 Recurrent Neural Network, Gated Recurrent Unit schema (GRU).
 At the beginning I focudes only on Forex prices time series, and after I extended my interest in Crypto/Fiat prices time series.

-The project is composed by some parts that allows the user to clena and construct a dataset.
-Starting from the Tick prices movements (i.e. each price movements registered into a minute), construct a 1 minute price movements (one can choise if use Ask, Bid, Close, High or Low price).
+The project is composed by some parts that allows the user to clean and construct a dataset.
+Starting from the Tick prices movements (i.e. each price movements registered into a minute), construct a 1 minute price movements (one can choose if use Ask, Bid, Close, High or Low price).

 # Working in progress...